Sakshi-Jangra/Boolean-Queens/README.md

 First repository to the project for THE MARS COLONIZATION PROGRAM presented by Microsoft 🟥🟩🟦🟨⬛

-The basic Website

-# Boolean-Queens

-First repository to the project for THE MARS COLONIZATION PROGRAM presented by Microsoft 🟥🟩🟦🟨⬛

 [ Click here for Project Reference Link](https://qiao.github.io/PathFinding.js/visual/)

 # Welcome to Boolean-Queens!